FraktalLabs/fraktal/README.md

 # Fraktal
 --------

-Fraktal is still in the R & D stages, but the high level goal is to create a set of blockchain protocols to support fractal scaling, ephemeral chains, modern programming interfaces, and private networks.
+Fraktal is still in the R & D stages, but the high level goal is to create a set of blockchain protocols to support fractal scaling, ephemeral chains, modern programming interfaces, gaming use cases, and private/user chains.
+One main focus is to remain EVM compatible while building a superset of protocols / features.

-Focused on staying EVM compatible while still adding features on top to support scaling, gaming use cases, user chains, and more.

 ---